lizzkats/IntermediateAlgorithmScripting/README.md

   });
 }
 ```
-## Solution 4- Search and Replace
+## Search and Replace
-4- Perform a search and replace on the sentence using the arguments provided and return the new sentence.
+Perform a search and replace on the sentence using the arguments provided and return the new sentence.

 ```javascript